 More about me

 To me, the three most important things that require protection are the environment, animals, and marginalized peoples.
-It’s also quite a mouthful, to tote these things at the top of some “list”, and I believe I must follow through with what I say, re-assess how I am doing so, and address mistakes I make along the way.
+It’s also quite a mouthful to tote these things at the top of some “list”, and I believe I must follow through with what I say, re-assess how I am doing so, and address mistakes I make along the way.
 To balance out all that seriousness, my favourite thing in the world is to laugh.
 It may not sound like it, but I refuse to take myself too seriously unless the moment calls for it.
-Over the past few years I have had to learn how to let bad things roll off me, and to find a middle ground when it’s hard to.
+Over the past few years, I have had to learn how to let bad things roll off of me, and to find a middle ground when it’s hard to.

-Why are forests important to me
+Why forests are important to me

-I feel it goes without saying that we owe everything to nature – the land and water, their furry and not-so-furry inhabitants, the people who live and have lived off it, and all the natural lifecycle includes.
-What I love about forests specifically is they entice calmness, peaceful solitude, fresh air, and childlike wonder in me.
-This also brings me to my greatest joy – animals.
-At a very young age I decided that animals were the most amazing and important creatures on Earth, and it breaks my heart to see their homes destroyed.
+I feel it goes without saying that we owe everything to nature — the land and water, their furry and not-so-furry inhabitants, the people who live and have lived off it, and all the natural lifecycle includes.
+What I love about forests specifically is that they entice calmness, peaceful solitude, fresh air, and childlike wonder in me.
+This also brings me to my greatest joy — animals.
+At a very young age, I decided that animals were the most amazing and important creatures on Earth, and it breaks my heart to see their homes destroyed.
 Forests are important because it demonstrates diversity’s necessity without the pomp of human words.

 Why Canopy